Menu Toggle

 Job Action Manual

 Find out how job action works in the PEA.
-Our Job Action Manual includes nformation on lockouts, strikes, picket lines, picket pay and more.
+Our Job Action Manual includes information on lockouts, strikes, picket lines, picket pay and more.
 Member login is required.

 What is the PEA Strike Pay and Picket Pay Policy?